NorthfieldIT/harvest-mcp-server/README.md

-# Harvest MCP Server with OAuth
+# Harvest MCP Server (OAuth client for Harvest)

-An HTTP-based MCP server that provides natural language time tracking for Harvest with OAuth authentication.
+An HTTP-based MCP server that provides natural language time tracking for Harvest.
+The application acts as an OAuth client when communicating with the Harvest API (it is not an OAuth provider/server).
 This server makes time tracking more intuitive by understanding natural language inputs and automatically handling common scenarios like leave requests.

 ## Features

-- 🔐 OAuth 2.0 authentication with Harvest
+- 🔐 OAuth 2.0 client for Harvest (this app is an OAuth client, not an OAuth server)
 - 🔑 Stateless JWT tokens with encrypted credentials (MCP clients)
 - 🗣️ Natural language time entry parsing
 - 🏖️ Special leave request handling (e.g., "I'm off sick today")